Connect with us

 Profitability (Positive Cash Flow)

-In the SmartUp methodology, Profitability is defined strictly as positive cash flow—the tangible state where the money in the company's bank account increases month after month.
-This definition is prioritized over formal accounting or legal definitions of profit because a startup’s survival depends on liquidity, not accounting adjustments.
+In the SmartUp methodology, profitability is defined strictly as positive cash flow, the tangible state where the money in a company's bank account actually grows month after month.
+We prioritize this over formal accounting or legal definitions because a startup’s survival depends on real liquidity, not accounting adjustments.

 Profitability (Positive Cash Flow) Formula